ismaelvazquezjr/todo-app/README.md

 ## About

-This is a simple Todo application written in React.
+The React frontend component is being hosted on a shared namecheap server while the database and backend server are sitting in separate dockerized containers on a digital ocean ubuntu instance.

 The image you see when there are no tasks was taken from Undraw.

 The UI was "inspired" from [here](https://uimovement.com/media/resource_image/gif_thumb_thumbnail_eW6CDjL.jpg).